 Our Responsible Sourcing efforts are at the core of our sustainability efforts.
 We remain committed to sourcing the highest quality diamonds from mines that we know and investing in diamond-producing countries, through our investment in diamond cutting and polishing facilities, in the communities that host these facilities, and through philanthropy.
 We also remain committed to helping the Kimberley Process adapt to a changing global environment, in particular recognizing the need to strengthen the KP’s ability to address human rights abuses wherever they occur.
 Failing that, we will work through industry initiatives and our own supply chain to provide the assurances the Kimberley Process cannot.

 We have begun the process of setting goals around our practices and our performance, both process-oriented and quantitative, to further embed sustainability into the core competencies of our business.
 We are re-evaluating long-standing programs within our operations to determine how, in a constantly changing, global environment, we can best adapt to future social and environmental challenges.

 We continue to improve that which is within our direct control, but we cannot act alone, and do not.
 Civil society continues to be a critically important stakeholder for us; we value the role that NGOs play in public dialogues and the scientific or investigative research they produce.
 We have for many years valued the opportunity to engage directly with NGOs that aggressively challenge industry, recognizing that all businesses require a social license to operate.

-Through our initiatives to ensure the protection of the environment, respect for human rights and support for the communities in which we operate, we conduct our business in a manner we all can be proud of.
+Through our initiatives to ensure the protection of the environment, respect for human rights and support for the communities in which we operate, we aspire to conduct our business in a manner we all can be proud of.
 Those practices have become an integral part of the Tiffany brand promise.
 It is not only the right thing to do; it is the smart thing to do.
-It distinguishes us from our competitors, resonates with our customers and in so doing creates long-term value for our shareholders.
+It distinguishes us from our competitors, resonates with our customers and creates long-term value for our shareholders.